sparsh-ai/recohut/docs/03-processing/lab-dataflow-bigquery-etl.md

-# ETL Processing on Google Cloud Using Dataflow and BigQuery
+# Lab: ETL Processing on Google Cloud Using Dataflow and BigQuery

 ## Objective